Vedant2323/Vedant2323/README.md

 ## ⚡ Fun Facts

 - 💡 I believe **"Every bug is just a feature in disguise"**
-- 🎮 Gamer at heart, Coder by profession
+- 🎮 Gamer at heart, Coder by passion
-- 🚀 Love building **fast, scalable, and user-friendly applications**
+- 🚀 Love building **fast, scalable, and innovative** applications

 ---